 Alejandro Betancourt, President of Hawkers

-As founder and CEO of Derwick Associates, his professional career has always been closely linked to the energy sector.
+His professional career has always been linked to various entrepreneurship initiatives.
 Alejandro Betancourt has obtained two degrees in Economics and Business Management from Suffolk University in Massachusetts (Boston, USA).
-He has developed his career largely in his native country: initially as operations manager for a series of international firms and subsequently at Derwick.
+He has developed his career largely in his native country: initially as operations manager for a series of international firms and subsequently at his own companies.

 At the start of his career, he undertook the role of Commercial Manager for Latin America at the UK branch of the ICC-OEOC (http://www.iccoeoc.com/index1.asp), a North American firm specializing in the energy sector and in the trade of oil and its derivatives, with offices in USA, Europe, the Middle-East, South America and Africa.

 Betancourt has subsequently been part of the executive teams of Guruceaga Group, a firm specializing in the international trade of commodities, where he took the role of new businesses manager; and BGB Energy, the Venezuelan branch of the international corporation Kawasaki Heavy Industries (http://www.khi.co.jp/english/).
 As BGB Energy’s first executive, he was actively involved in Venezuela’s Interconexión Centro Occidente project (ICO), which took place in 2006.